Rick3114/CSE15L-Lab-Report1/index.md

 ![Image](BashTesting.png)

 **Examples Explained:** \
 In the first example we see `ls` displaying the content of files and directories that are contained within the current directory (all the lines up to @User Desktop).
 In the second example we see the usage of `cd ~` which changes directories and since `~` is after `cd` the action is done, but nothing is displayed.
 Lastly in the last example we see the usage of `ls -lat` similar to `ls` we see that it prints out the content of files and directories.
-However we do see differences, different files are displayed when each call and `ls - lat` displays less than `ls`.
+However we do see differences, different files are displayed within the two calls;  `ls - lat` displays less than `ls`.